Despite expectations of personalization, most shoppers don't want to share data

 Less than 50% of consumers are willing to exchange personal data for discounts and other benefits — presenting a clear conundrum for retailers on the quest for personalization.

-Editor's Note: The following is the third installment in Retail Dive's Consumer Survey, a six-part series examining the psyche of the American consumer and the evolving role of the brick-and-mortar store in the shopping journey.
-You can check out the first installment on why most shoppers are still choosing to go into stores and the second installment on why consumers increasingly prefer to shop for most products online.
+Editor's Note: Editor's note: The following is the third installment in Retail Dive's Consumer Survey, a six-part series examining the psyche of the American consumer and the evolving role of the brick-and-mortar store in the shopping journey.
+Check out all of our results on our landing page.

 Retailers want more information about consumers than ever before, and analytics technologies today offer an increasing number of ways to get it — whether shoppers want retailers to have their personal data or not.